-A verse in our parsha says, "When you come to the Land of Canaan that I am giving you as an inheritance, and I will place a Tzaraas blemish on a house in the land of your inheritance..."
+The pasuk [verse] in our parsha says, "When you come to the Land of Canaan that I am giving you as an inheritance, and I will place a Tzaraas blemish on a house in the land of your inheritance..."
 [Vayikra 14:34].
-Sometimes a person gets Tzaraas on his very own dwelling.
+Sometimes a person gets Tzaraas on his house!

-There is a very famous comment by Rash"i on this verse, where he states in the name of the Medrash that the Torah is giving the Jewish people good news.
+There is a very famous comment by Rash"i on this pasuk, where Rash"i states -- in the name of the Medrash -- that the Torah is giving the Jewish people good news.
 What is the good news?
-The Emorites used to hide large amounts of gold, treasures of gold, in the walls of their houses.
-Blemishes would come on the houses, requiring the Jews to break down the walls, and as a result they would find the treasures.
-They would thereby come to easy wealth.
+The Emorites hid large amounts of gold, treasures of gold, in the walls of their houses.
+Blemishes would come on the houses, requiring the Jews to break down the walls, and as a result, they would find the treasures.
+They would come into easy wealth.

-There is a very strange aspect of this Medrash: Tzaraas comes for speaking Lashon Horah [gossip].
+There is a very strange aspect of this Medrash: Tzaraas is a punishment for speaking Lashon Horah Igossipl.
 How can Tzaraas, which is a punishment, have such a 'rewarding' outcome?
-It doesn't make sense!
+It does not make sense!

-Rav Bergman in his work Shaarei Orah interprets this Medrash, and provides us with a very fundamental insight.
-The Ramba"m writes at the end of Hilchos Tzaraas [16:10] "a sign and wondrous matter occurred in Israel to warn them against Lashon Horah, for one who spoke Lashon Horah had the walls of his house change in appearance; ... if he persists ... the leather utensils in his house change..."
+Rav Bergman, in his work Shaarei Orah, interprets this Medrash and provides us with a very fundamental insight.
+The Ramba"m writes at the end of Hilchos Tzaraas [16:10] "a sign and wondrous matter occurred in Israel to warn them against Lashon Horah, for one who spoke Lashon Horah had the walls of his house change in appearance; ... if he persists ... the leather utensils in his house changes..."

-What we see is that there is a progression of Tzaraas: first there was the type which affected the house, which was the initial warning, (the yellow light).
-If one didn't stop, it got a little closer -- it affected the clothes he wore on his body (the red light).
-If he still didn't stop speaking Lashon Horah, then the panic strobe light went off -- it affected his own body, necessitating the whole process of being sent outside the camp, being "excommunicated" as it were, etc., etc.
+We see that there is a progression of Tzaraas: first there was the type which affected the house, which was the initial warning, (the yellow light).
+If one did not stop, it got a little closer -- it affected the clothes he wore on his body (the red light).
+If he still did not stop speaking Lashon Horah, then the panic strobe light went off -- it affected his own body, necessitating the whole process of being sent outside the camp, being "excommunicated" as it were, etc., etc.